The Wonderland Murders, Hollywood’s Unsolved Quadruple Homicide

 Joy Miller was found dead in her bed, while DeVerell’s body was slumped at the foot, leaning against the TV stand.
 A bloody hammer was tangled in Miller’s sheets, and several metal pipes littered the floor.

-In the neighboring bedroom, Ron Launius was dead, bloodied and beaten almost beyond recognition.
+In the neighboring bedroom, Wonderland Gang leader Ron Launius was dead, bloodied and beaten almost beyond recognition.

-Perhaps the most horrifying sight was Launius’s wife, Susan.
+Perhaps the most horrifying sight in the discovery of the Wonderland Murders was Launius’ wife, Susan.
 She was found covered in blood on the floor next to the bed that held her dead husband’s body, her skull bashed in — but, miraculously, still alive.

 The moans that the moving company had heard had been from her.